American Judicial System

 A DWI arrest can be frightening and confusing, especially when you are unsure how it will affect your ability to drive, work, or handle daily responsibilities.
 Many drivers are caught off guard by how quickly their driving privileges can be impacted after an arrest.

 License penalties often begin immediately and are handled separately from criminal court proceedings, with strict deadlines that can affect your rights.
-Understanding how DWI charges work is important, and if you face a DWI charge, consulting with an experienced DWI defense lawyer early can be critical to avoiding costly mistakes.
-This article explains what happens to your driver’s license immediately after a DWI charge and why acting quickly is critical to protecting your driving privileges.
+If you face a DWI charge, consulting with an experienced DWI defense lawyer early can be critical to avoiding costly mistakes.
+This article explains what happens to your driver’s license immediately after a DWI charge and why acting quickly is crucial in protecting your driving privileges.

 Is Your Driver’s License Suspended Immediately After A DWI Arrest?